A communitywide initiative to increase the number of third graders who read at or above grade level.

 - Library Partnership

 Books are the key to unlocking a child's imagination and opening their eyes to a world of learning.
 Introduce your children to the power of your nearest library.
-To learn more about what the Miami-Dade Public Library System has to offer, and to read our joint monthly children’s book reviews, visit www.mdpls.org.
+To learn more about what the Miami-Dade Public Library System has to offer, follow the links below:

 - Book Club

-Register your child before their third birthday in the Read to Learn Book Club to receive free books.
-Click below to learn more about our monthly book club.
+Register your child in The Children's Trust Book Club to receive free books.
+Click below to learn more.

 - Books for Free

-Another program supported through this initiative is Read to Learn Books for Free, which places bookshelves full of free books throughout Miami-Dade County.
+Another program supported through this initiative is Books for Free, which places bookshelves full of free books throughout Miami-Dade County.
 To find out more about where these shelves are located or how to donate gently used or new books to this program, visit www.miamibookfair.com.

 Read to Learn partners include Miami-Dade County Public Schools, Miami-Dade County, Miami-Dade Public Library System, the Early Learning Coalition of Miami-Dade/Monroe, Miami Dade College, Miami-Dade Family Learning Partnership, United Way of Miami-Dade and The Children's Movement of Florida.